maxhougas/arma1button/README.md

 - creds: contains your actual Steam credentials in plaintext.
 Super-duper secure, never blind or delete this file.
 Not included.
 - dexec.sh: invokes docker exec.
 Can only take a single argument.
 - dlsreinstall.sh: Attempts to install incomplete or missing mods and missions from missingmods and missingmissions.
 - dlsuninstall.sh: uninstalls a single mod.
 Deletes data and links.
 Scrubs the app manifest and modline.
-This requires the appropriate line to be present in modlist or missionlist.
+This requires the appropriate line to be present in listmods or listmissions.
-- dlsupdateall.sh: copies missionlist and modlist to missing missions and missingmods.
+- dlsupdateall.sh: copies listmissions and listmods to missing missions and missingmods.
 - dlsvalidate.sh: discharges missingmissions and missingmods for use by reinstall.sh.
 Does not work if no mods are installed.
 - dlswipeall.sh: uninstalls all mods.
 Deletes data and links.
 Scrubs the app manifest and modline.
 - dockerfile.db: used when invoking docker build (build.sh).
 Will contain plaintext credentials.
 Discharged and deleted after use by build.sh.
 - finalizemissions.sh: creates softlinks from arma:.../mpmissions to arma:.../107410....
-- finalizemods.sh iterates modlist, and invokes linkkey.sh and linkmod.sh.
+- finalizemods.sh iterates listmods, and invokes linkkey.sh and linkmod.sh.
 - linkkey.sh: invoked by finalizemods.sh.
 Creates softlinks.
 Normalizes filenames.
 - linkmod.sh: invoked by finalizemods.sh.
 Creates softlinks.
 Normalizes filenames.
+- listmissions: contains idnumbers and mission names.
+Mission names *MUST* end with .[mapcode].
+- listmods: contains idnumbers and modnames.
+Mod names are arbitrary, but this system assumes names contain only [0-9A-Za-z._-]*.
 - missingmissions: discharged by validatedl.sh.
 Contains missing or incomplete missions.
 - missingmods: discharged by validatedl.sh.
 Contains missing or incomplete mods.
-- missionlist: contains idnumbers and mission names.
-Mission names *MUST* end with .[mapcode].
-- modlist: contains idnumbers and modnames.
-Mod names are arbitrary, but this system assumes names contain only [0-9A-Za-z._-]*.
 - patharma: contains the full path to arma:.../Arma\ 3\ Server, it is rendered as /Arma 3 Server though, be careful with that.
 - pathmod: contains the full path to arma:.../107410.
 - README.MD: this.